raspberrypilearning/3D-scene/en/step_7.md

 + Have you given your variables names that match what they are used for?
 + Have you chosen the best maximum and minumum values for your sliders?
 + Are your sliders neatly arranged on the Stage?
-+ Can you use the same variable in multiple places?
++ Is it helpful to use the same variable in multiple places?

 --- /task ---